The 411 on Denison Admission Interviews

 We encourage you to consider one of our interview options below:

-On-campus Interview: If you’re planning to visit campus, you may consider interviewing while you are on “The Hill.”
-Currently, on-campus interviews are available to Saturday visitors during the academic year—register for an on-campus interview.
+If you’re planning to visit the campus, you may consider interviewing while you are on “The Hill.”
+Limited on-campus interviews are available on weekdays from November 30 - February 1.

 Enjoy the conversation!

 It is just that—a conversation with someone genuinely interested in you and what you have to say.
 No need to stress about it.
 Your interviewer wants the conversation to go well, too!
 Just think of this as yet another way to learn about Denison…and to brag a little bit about yourself.

 We want to know about the things that make you who you are.
 Do you read 50 science fiction books a year?
 Great!
 Did you complete a project at school that sparked an interest?
 Tell us about it!
 Do you spend weekends working at your local animal shelter?
 Awesome!
 Do you collect finger puppets of historical figures?
 Interesting!
 Still figuring out what you are passionate about, but are actively dipping your toes in the water of various interests?
 Love it!